^

 Prevention of juvenile systemic scleroderma

-Primary prevention of juvenile systemic scleroderma is not developed.
-Secondary prevention consists in preventing relapses of the disease and involves preventing excessive insolation and supercooling of the body, prohibiting the skin from contacting the patient with various chemical reagents and dyes, protecting the skin from possible injuries, unreasonable injections.
-It is recommended to wear warm clothing, especially gloves and socks, whenever possible to avoid stressful situations, exposure to vibration, smoking, drinking coffee, as well as taking medications that cause vasospasm or increase the viscosity of the blood.
-Do not take preventive vaccinations in the active period of the disease.
+Primary prevention of juvenile systemic scleroderma has not been developed.
+Secondary prevention consists of preventing relapses of the disease and involves preventing excessive insolation and hypothermia, prohibiting contact of the patient's skin with various chemical reagents and dyes, protecting the skin from possible injuries and unnecessary injections.
+It is recommended to wear warm clothing, especially gloves and socks, avoid stressful situations, exposure to vibration, smoking, drinking coffee, and taking medications that cause vasospasm or increased blood viscosity.
+Preventive vaccinations should not be administered during the active period of the disease.

 Forecast

-The prognosis for life in children with systemic scleroderma is much more favorable than in adults.
-Mortality in children with systemic scleroderma under the age of 14 years is only 0.04 per 1000 000 population per year.
+The prognosis for life in children with systemic scleroderma is significantly more favorable than in adults.
+The mortality rate in children with systemic scleroderma under the age of 14 is only 0.04 per 1,000,000 population per year.
 The five-year survival rate of children with systemic scleroderma is 95%.
-Causes of death - progressive cardiopulmonary insufficiency, scleroderma renal crisis.
-Possible the formation of pronounced cosmetic defects, disability of patients in connection with the violation of the function of the musculoskeletal system and the development of visceral lesions.
+The causes of death are progressive cardiopulmonary insufficiency, scleroderma renal crisis.
+The formation of pronounced cosmetic defects, disability of patients due to dysfunction of the musculoskeletal system and the development of visceral lesions are possible.

 Использованная литература